Dredge Basics

 What is the most common and cost-effective method of wastewater lagoon sludge removal?

-Hydraulic lagoon dredging is the most common and cost- effective form of wastewater lagoon sludge removal.
+Lagoon dredging is the most common and cost- effective form of wastewater lagoon sludge removal.
 The biggest advantage of hydraulic dredging is that ponds and lagoons can be dredged without draining or taking them out of service.
+Lagoons can be taken offline and dried out then removed with an excavator, but that can take months or years, and is only an option at the end of the lagoons life.

 How to remove sludge and extend the service life of wastewater lagoons?